VOLUNTEERING WITH QUECHUA CHILDREN

 One of the main problems faced by many children and young people is language discrimination.
-Native languages from the highlands and jungle are associated with poverty and lack of education in Peru.
+Native languages from the highlands and jungle are associated with poverty and lack of education in the volunteering in Peru.
 It is for this reason that the project seeks to provide support to the children and youth of these communities.

 - To provide a space where children and young people can develop, improve their knowledge and skills, as well as enjoy their childhood.

 The project focuses on 4 areas: education, nutrition, health and hygiene, and recreation.
 In the different areas we try to reinforce and work on the following: